LanderMertensPXL/Devasc_Skills/README.md

   - Execute a script with a Function or classes = Lab6/execute_a_script_with_a_function_or_classes.py
   - Execute a script with a statements (if, ifelse, else) = Lab6/Execute_a_script_with_a_statements.py

-Lab7
+**Lab 7**

-Uitleg: Het installeren van de CSR100v VM en het gebruik maken van het ynag model,netconf,restconf
+Uitleg: Het installeren van de CSR100v VM en het gebruik maken van het ynag model,netconf,restconf.

 - Task preparation and implementation:
   - CSR100v VM